baikaresandip/wp-music/README.md

 * Added music display view, List view and Grid view
 * Added feature to show/hide the title for the shortcode
 * Added numbered pagination in shortcode
+* Update the default setting on the plugin activation

 ## Future Enhancements
 * Music custom Template Structure
+* Setting for thumbnail image
 * Improvements in the page meta fields
 * Improvements payment integration
 * Orders, transaction history, users, etc